 Like many people who become highly proficient at a thing I, too, tend to shy away from performing my favorite activity or sport under less than ideal conditions.
 Once you alpine ski or snowboard epic powder, it’s hard to get excited about hitting the groomers.
 But if you want to be safe and enjoy yourself in the backcountry, you cannot allow yourself to fall into this mental pitfall.
 Life is seldom an “ideal condition,” and everything is amplified (for better or worse) in the backcountry.
-If you are not mentally and physically prepared to deal with the conditions before you, catastrophe can strike.
+If you’re not mentally and physically prepared to deal with the conditions before you, catastrophe can strike.

 Unlike our minds which can absorb, process, and assimilate information in many ways, the body really can’t know until it experiences.
 You can think about how cold it is by looking out the window and watching the snow pile up, but imagining will never fully prepare your body for actually being exposed to that cold weather.

 Thanks to having a part-time winter job in the rental shop of a cross-country ski area on the north side of Lake Tahoe, I have access to groomed terrain and expert skiers (co-workers and friends).
-Leading up to the beginning of the season I had been part of a trail maintenance crew at the cross-country ski area, so although I was not actually skiing, I could test out clothing and gear in adverse weather and under physically demanding conditions.
+Leading up to the beginning of the 2016/17 season I had been part of a trail maintenance crew at the cross-country ski area, so although I was not actually skiing I could test out clothing and gear in adverse weather and under physically demanding conditions.

 When not at work, I ski near my home as often as time and conditions permit.
 All of the ski trips I take at home have been off-track as there are very few groomed cross-country ski areas on the south shore of Lake Tahoe (where I live).
 This is fine by me, particularly since my home is near wild lands.
 I can literally ski from my front door.
-In spite of the brevity of these trips, even a few miles of off-track skiing provides the body with a ton of valuable information.
+In spite of the brevity of these trips, however, even a few miles of off-track skiing provides the body with a ton of valuable information.
 And this is what I typically use these shorter sessions for — recording information into my body.

 - How long does it take me to travel a mile or two in six inches of fresh snow?
 How about 12 inches?